davestearns/tutorials/src/ids.md

         Called when new subclasses are initialized.
 This is where we ensure that the PREFIX value on a new subclass is unique across the system.
         """
+        if not hasattr(cls, "PREFIX"):
+            raise AttributeError(
+                "ID classes must define a class property named" "`PREFIX` set to a unique prefix string."
+            )
         if cls.PREFIX in cls.prefix_to_class_map:
             raise ValueError(
                 f"The ID prefix '{cls.PREFIX}' is used on both"